Stofbrew/endoflife/letting-people-know/index.md

   <a id="section7" class="au-inpage-nav-section-link" href="#section7"></a>
 </h2>

+It takes around 3 weeks for a death certificate to come.

+Processing times can vary at different times of the year.
+Find Up to date processing times at <a href"https://www.bdm.nsw.gov.au/Pages/about-us/processing-times.aspx> Births, Deaths, and Marriages. </a>

 <h2 class="au-inpage-nav-section au-display-sm">
   <h2> How much does it cost?</h2>
   <a id="section6" class="au-inpage-nav-section-link" href="#section6"></a>
 </h2>
+It costs $58 to apply for a death certificate.

+This is usually included within a Funeral Directors fee.

 <h2 class="au-inpage-nav-section au-display-sm">
   <h2> How to apply</h2>